Link copied to

 Because shorting is restricted under Australian law, any substantial shorting of stocks is worth knowing about even if you own these stocks and only trade long.

-Despite stores reopening, retailer Myer (ASX:MYR) was once again the most shorted stock to the tune of $115m.
+Despite stores reopening, retailer Myer (ASX:MYR) was once again the most shorted stock to the tune of over 100 million shares.

 Other stocks appearing on the list despite either ramping up or preparing to ramp up operations again after COVID-19 closures included IVF provider Monash IVF (ASX:MVF), Moelis-backed pub operator Redcape Hotel Group (ASX:RDC) and theme park operator Ardent Leisure (ASX:ALG).